Interior

 What is it like on the inside?

 Oddly on each of the door armrests there are also labels - similar to those on your T-shirt - which say ‘have fun’, ‘be happy’, ‘feel good’, ‘be cool’.
-A bit like having ‘live, laugh, love’ in your house; a bit cringeworthy.
-Nothing a pair of scissors won’t sort.
+A bit like having ‘live, laugh, love’ in your house - somewhat cringeworthy.
+Will they cheer you up on a crappy day, or sarcastically irk you further?
+Answers on a postcard.
+Perhaps angrily scrawled.

-It does feel a little cheap in places, there’s a fair amount of hard plastic knocking about, but it’s quite unlike anything else out there, and the antidote to boring business-like cabins you find elsewhere.
-Your kids will love it.
+It does feel a little cheap in places, with a fair amount of hard plastic knocking about, but it’s quite unlike anything else out there and a welcome antidote to boring business-like cabins you find elsewhere.
+It's fun.
+But let's also politely point out that it feels cheaper than its Peugeot, Vauxhall and multitudinous other Stellantis relations in here.
+The electric windows aren't one-touch (rare these days) or might be absent entirely on the back doors (dependent on spec).

 Is it actually comfortable?